City of AustinFOR IMMEDIATE RELEASE

-Austin Parks and Recreation Earns National Accreditation
+Austin Parks and Recreation Earns National Accreditation recognizing our commitment to highest level of service to the community.

 The City of Austin Parks and Recreation Department (PARD) joins the ranks of elite park and recreation agencies across the country by earning accreditation through the Commission for Accreditation of Park and Recreation Agencies (CAPRA) and the National Recreation and Park Association (NRPA).
 This distinguished accomplishment was awarded during the 2023 NRPA Annual Conference.